isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

     Disabling conflict resolution should be done only after careful review of specific use cases.
-The best way to avoid unwanted DNS entries is to always ensure leases changes are processed through Kea, whether they are released, expire, or are deleted via the lease-del6 command, prior to reassigning either FQDNs or IP addresses.
+The best way to avoid unwanted DNS entries is to always ensure lease changes are processed through Kea, whether they are released, expire, or are deleted via the lease-del6 command, prior to reassigning either FQDNs or IP addresses.
 Doing so causes kea-dhcp6 to generate DNS removal requests to D2.